JetsGame/GroomRL/README.md

 ## C++ interface

-To call models trained with GroomRL in a C++ code, install and use the libGroomRL library [libGroomRL library](https://github.com/JetsGame/libGroomRL)
+To call models trained with GroomRL in a C++ code, install and use the [libGroomRL library](https://github.com/JetsGame/libGroomRL)

 ## References